anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 **A**lternative **E**nrollment.
 (while originally it was used to abbreviate **A**synchronous **E**nrollment) -->

+This approach provides the following advantages.
+The origin of requests and responses can be authenticated independent of message transfer.
+This supports end-to-end authentication (proof of origin) also over multiple hops, as well as asynchronous operation of certificate enrollment.
+This in turn provides architectural flexibility where and when to ultimately authenticate and authorize certification requests while retaining full-strength integrity and authenticity of certification requests.

 This specification carries over the main characteristics of BRSKI, namely: